 - Standard authentication cloud services including Amazon S3, Windows Azure/Azure Files API, Backblaze B2

 GoodSync also automatically propagates file security attributes.
-The software monitors and updates your permission levels, making sure they remain the same across different locations.
+For example, the software monitors and updates your permission levels, ensuring they remain the same across different locations.

 GoodSync Download and Setup

 You have to log in to start using the program.
-Then, set the computer as a server or client (depending on whether it can serve files or not.)
+Then, set the computer as a server or client (depending on whether it can serve files).
 With installation done, you can create your first backup or synchronization job.